j2labs/brubeck/README.md

 ## Templates

-Templates support is contained in `brubeck.templates` as rendering mixins.
 Brubeck currently supports [Jinja2](http://jinja.pocoo.org/) or [Tornado](http://www.tornadoweb.org/documentation#templates) templates.

+Template support is contained in `brubeck.templates` as rendering mixins.
 Each Mixin will attach a `render_template` function to your handler and overwrite the default `render_error` to produce templated errors messages.

 Using a template system is then as easy as calling `render_template` with the template filename and some context, just like you're used to.